victoriamorris/CatBridge/README.md

 #### Command line arguments
 Command line arguments may be provided in any order.

+#### Control fields
+For the purposes of these scripts, a field tag is interpreted as a control field tag if and only if it (a) takes a numerical value starting with two zeros, or (b) is either of the Aleph control fields "DB " or "SYS".

 ### cn_find

 *cn_find* is a utility which extracts extract control numbers from specified fields and subfields